openbikesensor/portal/README.md

 > PostgreSQL init process complete; ready for start up.

 If you don't wait long enough, the following commands might fail.
+In this case, you can always stop the container, remove the data directory (`local/postgres`) and restart the process.

-Next, initialize an empty database, creating all extensions and tables for the application at once:
+Next, initialize an empty database, which applies the database schema for the
+application:

 ```bash
 docker-compose run --rm api tools/reset_database.py
 ```

-You should import OpenStreetMap data now, see below for instructions.

-To serve dynamic vector tiles from the API, run the following command once:
+To be able serve dynamic vector tiles from the API, run the following command once:

 ```bash
 docker-compose run --rm api tools/prepare_sql_tiles.py